rur/treetop/README.markdown

     <section id="content"><p>Hello, Treetop!</p></section>
     <div id="sidebar"><a href="/">Homepage</a></div>

-Once the `Content-Type` has been recognized in the response headers, the client library will parse the body as an HTMLTemplate.
+Once the `Content-Type` has been recognized in the response headers, the client library will parse the body as a list of HTML fragments.
 The `id` attribute of each top level element will be matched to an existing node in the document.

 * Matched elements in the current DOM will be replaced.
-* Unmatched elements from the response will be discarded.
+* Unmatched fragments will be silently discarded.

 ### Fragment vs Partial

+Partial content type, `application/x.treetop-html-partial+xml`

+* 'Part' of a full page,
+* This endpoint supports rendering a valid HTML document,
+* A new browser history entry will be pushed (updating the URL bar).

 Fragment content type, `application/x.treetop-html-fragment+xml`

 * Transient view update,
 * This endpoint is not necessarily capable of yielding a valid HTML document.

-Partial content type, `application/x.treetop-html-partial+xml`

-* 'Part' of a full page,
-* This endpoint supports rendering a valid HTML document.
-* A new browser history entry will be pushed (updating the URL bar),

 ## Server Side Handlers